Responsibility to protect: 2000: International Commission on Intervention and State Sovereignty

-In September 2000, following an appeal by its Foreign Minister Lloyd Axworthy, the Canadian government established the International Commission on Intervention and State Sovereignty (ICISS) to answer Annan's question "if humanitarian intervention is, indeed, an unacceptable assault on sovereignty, how should we respond to a Rwanda, to a Srebrenica – to gross and systematic violations of human rights that affect every precept of our common humanity?"
-In February 2001, at the third round table meeting of the ICISS in London, Gareth Evans, Mohamed Sahnoun, and Michael Ignatieff suggested the phrase "responsibility to protect" as a way to avoid the "right to intervene" or "obligation to intervene" doctrines and yet keep a degree of duty to act to resolve humanitarian crises.
+In September 2000, following an appeal by its Foreign Minister Lloyd Axworthy, the Canadian government established the International Commission on Intervention and State Sovereignty (ICISS) to answer Annan's question "if humanitarian intervention is, indeed, an unacceptable assault on sovereignty, how should we respond to a Rwanda, to a Srebrenica—to gross and systematic violations of human rights that offend every precept of our common humanity?"
+In February 2001, at the third roundtable meeting of the ICISS in London, Gareth Evans, Mohamed Sahnoun, and Michael Ignatieff suggested the phrase "responsibility to protect" as a way to avoid the "right to intervene" or "obligation to intervene" doctrines, and yet maintain a degree of duty to act to resolve humanitarian crises.

 In 2001, ICISS released a report titled "The Responsibility to Protect".
 In a radical reformulation of the meaning of state sovereignty, the report argued that sovereignty entailed not only rights but also responsibilities, specifically a state's responsibility to protect its people from major violations of human rights.
-This idea rested on earlier work by Francis Deng and Roberta Cohen regarding internally displaced persons.
-Inspiration may also be attributed to Jan Eliasson, who in response to a questionnaire on internally displaced persons distributed by Francis Deng, stated that assisting populations at risk within their own country was "basically a question of striking a balance between sovereignty and solidarity with people in need."
-The ICISS report further asserted that, where a state was "unable or unwilling" to protect its people, the responsibility should shift to the international community and "the principle of non-intervention yields to the international responsibility to protect."
-The ICISS argued that any form of military intervention is "an exceptional and extraordinary measure", and, as such, to be justified it must meet certain criteria, including:
+This idea rested on earlier work by Francis Deng and Roberta Cohen about internally displaced persons.
+Inspiration may also be attributed to Swedish diplomat Jan Eliasson; in response to a questionnaire on internally displaced persons distributed by Deng, Eliasson stated that assisting populations at risk within their own country was "basically a question of striking a balance between sovereignty and solidarity with people in need".
+The ICISS report further asserted that, where a state was "unable or unwilling" to protect its people, responsibility should shift to the international community and "the principle of non-intervention yields to the international responsibility to protect."
+The ICISS argued that any form of military intervention is "an exceptional and extraordinary measure"; as such, to be justified, it must meet certain criteria, including the following: